Nov1kov/Get-hash-of-data-model/README.md

 ## Get hashcode from every field

-- Get hashcode of each object field.
+- Get hashcode of each object name field.

 ### restrictions
 - Each time object creation must be the same.
 - Every implementation of abstraction must be set.

 todo
+- recursive objects
+- abstraction models